marco-campos/ns1/README.md

 - A statistical system to help students pinpoint their weaknesses.
     - This will probably require several key statistics to be kept about the student (question type with percentage answered correctly, maybe even time spent on a question) on the server which can become expensive.
 Would probably have to introduce a paid system if I ever did make this but one can dream.

-## Types of questions implemented:
-I split the types of questions into different sections for clarity.
-### Section 1
- - foil2x2
- - foil2x3
- - multiply11
- - multiply111
- - multiply101
- - multiply25
- - multiply75
- - Multiplying numbers near 100
- - squares ending in 5
- - squares from 41 to 59.
- - Several factoring problems
- - sum of consecutive squares
- - difference of squares
- - mixed number foil
- - a a/b trick
- - All remainder tricks

 ## Types of questions skipped (these are rare, will probably add later)
 - division by 25, 75, 50, etc.
 - fractions of 100, 1000, 10000